 Launched in May 2007, and the first to be established in the Northwest U.S., the Confucius Institute at Portland State University (CIPSU) is a wonderful, authentic learning experience for our students here at Vernon.
 With the support of the Confucius Institute Headquarters (Hanban 汉办) and Soochow University (苏州大学) in China, the goal of CIPSU is to promote a deeper understanding of Chinese language and culture in the greater Portland area and to foster mutually beneficial educational exchanges between the United States and China.

 Vernon’s K-4 students experience a non-degree Chinese language and culture course.
 This is taught by a participating teacher from China.
-This year we are excited to welcome Ms. BeiBei Ding.
+Vernon's Mandarin teacher for 2020-21 is Ms. Xiwen Wu.

 Sample Mandarin Student’s grade report